onap/dcaegen2/platformdoc/docs/components/component-specification/cdap-specification.md

 >>>
 ```

-The final AppConfig (after the designer and policy override parameter values) is passed into CDAP's AppConfig API when starting your application.
+The final AppConfig (after the designer and policy override parameter values) is passed into CDAP's AppConfig API when starting the application.

 ### AppPreferences

-In addition to the CDAP AppConfig, we support [Application Preferences](http://docs.cask.co/cdap/current/en/reference-manual/http-restful-api/preferences.html#set-preferences).
+In addition to the CDAP AppConfig, the platform supports [Application Preferences](http://docs.cask.co/cdap/current/en/reference-manual/http-restful-api/preferences.html#set-preferences).
 The format of the `app_preferences` value  is the same as the above:
 ```
 "app_preferences" : [   // list of JSON
-    param1,             // see Parameter above
+    param1,      // common parameter layout
     ...
 ]
 ```